 Commentary articles address emerging issues and trends in the field in a style appropriate to an academic audience; they need not be based directly on new empirical research.
 These submissions are generally between 1,500-3,000 words and are reviewed by the editors only.
 Queries regarding possible Commentary submissions may be addressed to Linda Billings at email@example.com or to the editor.

-We also publish research notes of approximately 3000 to 4000 words that report preliminary by provocative findings.
+We also publish research notes with a preferred length of about 4000-6000 words that report preliminary but provocative findings.
 Queries regarding any submission type and suggestions of books for announcement may be directed to the editor at firstname.lastname@example.org.

 If you or your funder wish your article to be freely available online to nonsubscribers immediately upon publication (gold open access), you can opt for it to be included in SAGE Choice, subject to the payment of a publication fee.
 The manuscript submission and peer review procedure is unchanged.
 On acceptance of your article, you will be asked to let SAGE know directly if you are choosing SAGE Choice.
 To check journal eligibility and the publication fee, please visit SAGE Choice.
 For more information on open access options and compliance at SAGE, including self/author archiving deposits (green open access) visit SAGE Publishing Policies on our Journal Author Gateway.